Raspberry Pi Audio Hat powered by quadruple MAX98357A DAC

 Our Tindie Guarantee protects your purchase from fraud.
 Learn More

-What is it?
-The Loud Raspberry Pi Home Media Center is a compact and neatly designed hardware project that combines the power of the Raspberry Pi SBC and the Hi-Fi audio capabilities of the Analog De…
+The Loud Raspberry Pi Hat is a cost-effective version of the Loud Raspberry Pi Home Media Center.
+It combines the power of the Raspberry Pi SBC and the Hi-Fi audio capabilities of the Analog Devices MAX98357A DAC.

 I did few audio projects in the past, some using ESP32, some using larger Orange Pi and Raspberry Pi devices.
-Each has its pros and cons, and with each iteration I'm trying to focus on the details that were working best for me, while actually using them.
+Each has its pros and cons, and with each iteration, I'm trying to focus on the details that were working best for me, while actually using them.

 What is special about the Raspberry eco-system is of course its community support.
 Being a not-so-strong software developer, I often have to rely on the work that other people did and baked into the base Raspbian image.
 Attaching a DAC, Ethernet, and IR reader is as simple as adding 3 lines into config.txt